Dual Degree Programs

 - Dual graduate programs enable admitted students to use specified coursework from one graduate or professional degree program to also count toward another program.

 Students in dual programs are enrolled in each degree program either concurrently or in close succession.
 Dual degrees may, therefore, be awarded at the same time, or one degree may be awarded prior to the second.
-Click here for a complete list of dual programs in the College of Arts and Sciences.
+Click here for a complete list of dual programs in the College of Arts & Sciences.

 Apply for a Dual Degree